LeePedersen/letterwheel/README.md

 * `PostgreSQL`

 ## Known Bugs
-Not technically a bug but the code key is always in the url.
+* not technically a bug but the code key is always in the url.
 I will quite possibly fix this
+* messages are not yet scrollable

 ## Support and Contact Details
 _For issues contact [Lee](https://github.com/LeePedersen)_